Swimming in Sweden: History

+Swimming clubs to organise swimming education, swimming graduation ceremonies and shows were founded in 1823 in Lund, in 1824 in Linköping (Linköpings ASS) and in 1827 in Stockholm.

+The first competitive swimming club were Stockholms ASF (founded 1885), then Stockholms KK and Uppsala KK (both founded 1895).
 Upsala SS allowed educational swimming for women in 1880 and began competitive swimming in 1910.

-The Swedish Swimming Federation was founded in 1904, but the first Swedish Swimming Championships was held in 1899.
+In 1899, the first Swedish Swimming Championships was held.
+The Swedish Swimming Federation was founded in 1904.
 The Swedish Swimming Federation was one of the federations that founded FINA during the 1908 Summer Olympics.

 International competitions

 Sweden organized the third FINA Short Course Swimming Championships in Scandinavium in Gothenburg in 1997.
 Sweden took three gold medals.

 Rosenlundsbadet in Jönköping was venue for the 1977 European Aquatics Championships.

 Both Malmö and Stockholm has organized meets in the FINA Swimming World Cup.

 National competitions

 Swedish Swimming Championships

 The Swedish Swimming Championships (Svenska Mästerskapen i simning, SM i simning, Sim-SM, Långbane-SM) are held annually in the Swedish summer in outdoor 50 m pool.
 The championships sometimes also works as trials for the Summer Olympics, World Championships and European Championships.
 Swimmers representing Swedish swim teams may participate.